Giant pandas around the world: Finland

 Finnish Ähtäri Zoo used to host two giant pandas named Lumi (F) and Pyry (M).
-They arrived in Finland 18 January 2018 and opened for public 17 February, after one month of quarantine.
+They arrived in Finland on 18 January 2018 and were available for public viewing on 17 February, after a one-month quarantine.
 They were named after the snowstorm that prevailed at the time they arrived in Finland.
-Lumi means snow in Finnish, while Pyry is the equivalent of snowfall.
-In September 2024, it was announced that both giant pandas were to be returned to China.
-The pandas returned to China on November 23, 2024.
+Lumi means "snow" in Finnish, while Pyry means a rapid, heavy snowfall.
+In September 2024, it was announced that both giant pandas were to be returned to China, due to Ähtäri Zoo no longer being able to afford their upkeep.
+The pandas returned to China on 23 November 2024.